Houston officials plead for witnesses to come forward in killing of 'peaceful' rapper Takeoff - KESQ

 Finner was clear, however, that investigators do not believe Takeoff was “involved in anything criminal at the time,” he said.

-“I got many calls from Houston and outside of Houston, and everyone spoke of what a great young man he is, how peaceful he is, what a great artist (he is),” the chief said, adding Takeoff was well respected and nonviolent.
+“I got many calls from Houston and outside of Houston, and everyone spoke of what a great young man this is, how peaceful he is, what a great artist (he is),” the chief said.
+“Based on what people say about him, he’s well respected, nonviolent.
+I would not expect him to be involved, but I do want to wait on the investigation.”

-He cautioned against blaming the hip-hop community, calling for its denizens to “stand together.”
-Finner would further like to “meet with some of our artists and see how we can taper things down,” he said.
+He continued, “I ask you one thing and I want this to resonate with everybody: What if it was your brother?
+What if it was your son?
+You’d want somebody to step up, so please step up.
+Get the information to us so we can bring some closure to this family who’s hurting right now.”

+Finner cautioned against blaming hip-hop, saying, “Sometimes the hip-hop community gets a bad name,” but he knows and respects many in the community.
+Like Atlanta, Houston boasts a robust rap scene and claims several stars, including Travis Scott, Megan Thee Stallion, Paul Wall and the prolific producer, DJ Premier.

 “We will solve this particular case.
 We will find the shooter or shooters, but information provided will help to expedite that,” he said.